edmoss345/DTOne-API-Scripts/README.md

 ### Notes
 The script uses HTTP Basic Authentication with credentials stored in api_credentials.json.
 It is important to review and update the Excel file before running the script to ensure only intended payments are made.

-Here’s a README.md for the script you provided:

 # Lookup Transactions Script (`bulk_lookup_transaction.py`)
 This Python script retrieves the status of previously initiated transactions from the DTOne API.
 It reads transaction IDs from an Excel file, makes API requests to retrieve the current status of each transaction, and logs the results in a new Excel file.